 - Even their creator, The Mother of Existence, is disappointed with their petty rivalry since both of them are absolute monsters.
 Even when they're reincarnated as humans, forgetting their true memories, they show their true colors by violently attacking each other, torturing Wanda's hamster, trying to kill their mother Wanda, and otherwise causing all manner of havoc.
 Arguably averted given the nature of the Mother of Existence who is pretty much an over deity who is actively trying to help humanity, but even MOM refused to help stop Armageddon due to the event needing to happen according to rules that MOM created.

-- After the retcon removing MOM from the continuity, God is not as much of a jerk as Satan, persuading Al Simmons to come back to life to save his wife's soul, providing him with a sword capable of permanently killing demons, and sending the Archangel Michel to help him out.
+- God is not as much of a jerk as Satan, persuading Al Simmons to come back to life to save his wife's soul, providing him with a sword capable of permanently killing demons, and sending the Archangel Michel to help him out.

 - Glowing Eyes of Doom: Most demons have red eyes, Spawn has green eyes as a way of differentiating between demons and Hellspawn.

 - Greater-Scope Villain: Satan,God,and Gaia

 - Healing Factor: A lot of supernatural creatures, up to and including Spawn himself.

 - Heaven Versus Hell: It centers around an eternal conflict between the agents of Heaven and the agents of Hell.
 Spawn was recruited by Malebolgia under Satan's orders to lead Hell's armies against the Host of Heaven led by God and his angels, who is actually Satan's twin (or at least, was until Retcon set in).

 - Hell Invades Heaven: This is Hell's grand plan, with Hellspawn in charge of gathering souls for Hell's army.

 - Heroic Host: Spawn himself, once he discovers he contains 6000 souls inside of himself.